stexus/lapis/README.md

 For all these reasons, [ruri](link-to-ruris-github) and myself decided to work on a new notetype that would emulate many features from both JPMN and another fantastic notetype, [rudnam's JP-study](https://github.com/rudnam/JP-study).
 Most of the technical details were left to him (thank you!), while I helped design the card, suggest changes and lead the project. **We are always looking for contributors!**

+## Key features

+This card **does not use custom handlebars** at all.
+You can select multiple kinds of cards via the `Is...Card` selectors, simply put something (I use 'x') in the field of your choice to get that type of card.
+If you already chose one but would like to change, you can use [Batch Editing](https://ankiweb.net/shared/info/291119185) to change this.

 ## How to use the card

 To use the card, first download the example deck.
 From there, you need to change your fields settings in Yomitan.
 Here is a picture showing how the fields should be set up: